marcel-goldschen-ohm/NEU-365P-385L-Spring-2022/README.md

 Office hours are `Zoom only`.
 See `Canvas` announcement for times and Zoom links.

-## I'm confused, but my schedule makes attending office hours difficult.
+### I'm confused, but my schedule makes attending office hours difficult.
 What do I do?

-**!!!
-POST YOUR QUESTIONS ON CANVAS** where either myself or your fellow students can help.
+Post your questions on the `Canvas discussion board` where either myself or your fellow students can help.
 I may not reply immediately as advice from fellow students can often be the most illuminating.

+## Canvas Discussion Board

+:bangbang: Every time you interact with the Canvas discussion board in a meaningful way (this includes both asking and answering questions), you will receive `one point of extra credit`.

 ## Academic Integrity